l1yefeng/ogier/README.md

 ## TODO

-- SVG content.
+- SVG content - find a test case.
-- CSS processing in XHTML.
 - Welcome screen code cleanup - BUG: click-to-open visible.
 - Fetch font from archive
 - Other methods to customize reader (when UI is too narrow).